kakehashi-inc/multi_ai_translator/Documents/ARCHITECTURE.md

 ## Overview

-Multi-AI Translator runs as a cross-browser extension: Manifest V3 for Chromium (Chrome / Edge) and Manifest V2 for Firefox.
+Multi-AI Translator runs as a cross-browser extension: Manifest V3 for Chrome (Chrome / Edge) and Manifest V2 for Firefox.
 The codebase is shared through TypeScript + Vite and relies on `webextension-polyfill` so that browser-specific APIs are abstracted behind a single surface.
 This document explains the overall architecture, component structure, and data flow.

 ## Architecture Diagram